 The door to the building was open, I could have sworn that the place had been abandoned for ten years, the facade was way beyond worn and faded.
 A large man of about fifty, with white hair and yellow teeth, stood just inside the entrance.
 He scratched his belly, then scratched his balls, mumbled something unintelligible to the guy behind the counter, then walked out.
-I turned watching him leave, blinking my eyes against the sunlight.
-A half starved dog creeped slowly past the doorway, stopping to lift it’s head and smell the stale odour emanating from inside, before moving on uninterested.
+I turned, watching him leave, blinking my eyes against the sunlight.
+A half starved dog crept slowly past the doorway, stopping to lift its head and smell the stale odour emanating from inside, before moving on uninterested.

 A handful of people were gathered inside, most sitting on the dirty wooden plank that served as a seat next to the entrance.
 They looked lifeless, like ghosts merging into the faded sepia tone that enveloped everything inside.
 I stared out through the grey window at a parasol with writing that once proclaimed some brand of soft drink.
-Beneath the meagre shade sat a young boy selling candy or some local fruit, the child was called Jabez (the native Mayan name means grief), but they all said his name was John.
+Beneath the meagre shade sat a young boy selling candy, or some local fruit.
+The child was called Jabez, the native Mayan name means grief, but they all said his name was John.

 Another boy with long straight black hair opened the cooler across from the counter and lifted a can, quickly re-closing the lid as a mist of coolness evaporated without leaving a trace.
-He wore faded red shorts, a washed out T shirt and blue plastic sandals, he had a scab on one knee, the left.
+He wore faded red shorts, a washed out T-shirt and blue plastic sandals, he had a scab on one knee, the left.

 “What do you want?”
-The fat man asked from behind the counter.
+The fat man stared from behind the counter.
 He had wiry black hair, a thin moustache and small beady eyes that darted about.
 He wore a dirty white shirt, half open, the top buttons were missing, the lower half was stretched taught around his ample stomach.
 The same black wiry hair curled around his chest disappearing behind his shirt.
 I watched, my view fixed on a tiny bead of sweat that was about to fall as he leaned forward on the counter.
-The globule of body fluid teetered precariously then dropped only to be caught on the edge of one bushy eyebrow before falling off and splattering a dirty droplet onto the discoloured newspaper he had on the counter in front of him.
+The globule of body fluid teetered precariously, then dropped, only to be caught on the edge of one bushy eyebrow before falling off and splattering a dirty droplet onto the discoloured newspaper he had on the counter in front of him.

 “You got any tamarind?”
-He asked the man.